AbdulJabbar-AJ/automated-setups/README.md

 This repo is for `Ubuntu v18.04` and upwards, using `Bash` scripts.
 They may work on other versions or distributions of linux, but I cannot confirm this.

-The `Initial Server Setup` and `ZSh and Oh My Zsh Setup` are independent from one another, however they are included in the same repo as I tend use the first script as root to set up the server, then log in as a normal user and perform zsh setup.
+The `Initial Server Setup` and `Zsh and Oh My Zsh Setup` are independent from one another, however they are included in the same repo as I tend use the first script as root to set up the server, then log in as a normal user and perform zsh setup.

 ------
 ## Initial Server Setup